Hexastack/eazychart/README.md

 yarn add eazychart-react eazychart-css
 ```

+### Vue

-As for Vue, you will need one of the following commands :
+You will need one of the following commands :

 ```
 // Using npm